pickles976/MarketAPI/README.md

 - [ ] Test for double-spend
 - [ ] Load tests on Pi
 - [ ] npm install wasm pkg

+- [ ] Add transactionality to the market engine core so that we can undo transactions if we encounter a failure

 - [ ] Use sqlite to guarantee atomicity
 - [ ] Create decorator? [https://www.geeksforgeeks.org/what-are-decorators-and-how-are-they-used-in-javascript/]